iamcalegari/mongoat/README.md

   </a>
 </p>

+### _🚧 This documentation is a work in progress so it may be incomplete or incorrect.
+If you find any errors or have suggestions, please [open an issue](https://github.com/iamcalegari/mongoat/issues/new)._

 ---

 Mongoat is a fast, extensible, and type-safe ODM (Object Document Mapper) for MongoDB, designed for Node.js environments.
 It focuses on high performance and flexibility, providing a modern API and advanced extensibility compared to existing solutions.